Explore 25+ Best Rooftop Bars DC for Amazing Views

 Dive into our things to do in D.C., which is always being updated and evolving to make sure you have the latest and greatest activities to fill your checklist of things to do.
 Don’t forget about food, the real reason we all travel, right?
 Our Washington, D.C. restaurant guide will get you started and lead you into neighborhoods full of delicious treats.

-For more resources, check out our pages on Baltimore, Frederick,Richmond, Virginia Beach, Williamsburg, Shenandoah National Park and beyond.
+For more resources, check out our pages on Baltimore, Frederick, Richmond, Virginia Beach, Williamsburg, Shenandoah National Park, and beyond.

 Where to Stay in Washington, D.C.

 Budget: When it comes to Washington, D.C. budget hotels, prices vary depending on the season.
 In the middle of October, a four-star hotel could be under $150, while in December it may be over $400.
 At any given time of year, though, Hotel Hive is a safe bet for value when it comes to resting your head.
 If you are looking for a hostel, Hi Washington D.C.
-Downtown is well located for exploring all of the D.C. museums, restaurants and bars at the fraction of the price of a hotel.
+Downtown is well-located for exploring all of the D.C. museums, restaurants, and bars at the fraction of the price of a hotel.
 Check rates and availability here.

 Luxury: You are spoiled for choice when it comes to luxury hotels in Washington, D.C.
 We love cozying up at the Graham Georgetown, a sweet little boutique hotel in one of the hottest neighborhoods in the city.
 Check rates and availability here.
-Major hotel brands like The Fairmont, Mandarin Oriental, Ritz-Carlton, Four Seasons Hotel Washington D.C. and St. Regis Washington D.C. all have outposts here as well.
+Major hotel brands like The Fairmont, Mandarin Oriental, Ritz-Carlton, Four Seasons Hotel Washington D.C., and St. Regis Washington D.C. all have outposts here as well.
 If you want something a bit more historic, we recommend The Jefferson, Washington D.C.
-Ninety-nine rooms in this luxury boutique hotel bring together an attentive staff, petite spa, and the Michelin-starred Plume restaurant with all of the history you could hope for when you are in the nation’s capital.
+Ninety-nine rooms in this luxury boutique hotel bring together an attentive staff, a petite spa, and the Michelin-starred Plume restaurant with all of the history you could hope for when you are in the nation’s capital.
 Check rates and availability here.

 Looking for Washington DC Rentals?
-Check HERE for the best location, size and rates.
+Check HERE for the best location, size, and rates.

 Washington DC Rental Car